auremoser/geospatial/ch-3/ch-3-quotes.md

 "ESRI is the Microsoft of the geospatial world, for better or for worse, and it’s very expensive stuff.
 You can do a lot of great stuff with OSS, and gov’t agencies should be more open to that.
 "

+**Rainer Sternfeld, Founder + CEO, Planet OS**
+TOOLS
+""Apache Spark lets us do the analysis we need to to understand and index some of the massive datasets we process.
+HBase gives us a platform for storing and retrieval the results of distributed computations ElasticSearch gives us a nice platform for free-text and polygonal retrieval Mesos and various projects built on Mesos give us a stable compute infrastructure.

+While members of our team contribute to various open source projects (such as D3 and Clojure), our contributions in the geo/big data have been small so far.
+Hopefully we will increase our activity here over the next year or so.
+PlanetOS has begun releasing front-end code such as the cirrusjs library for visualization (https://planetos.com/blog/cirrus-js/) and we will continue to release visualization, data processing, and analytics code as we see the opportunity.""

+**Stefan Avesand, Ericsson Smartphone Labs**

+TOOLS

+"We use a large flora of tools at Ericsson, both commercial and open source.
+These include e.g. PostgreSQL/PostGIS, Hadoop/Hive, Mapnik, CartoDB, OpenLayers, ArcGIS, TatukGIS and Tableau.
+"